Comparison status

 FAQ:

-How much context should I use?
+How many context lines should I use?

 Glossary: